Skip to main content

 Pruning

-In zones 6-7: cut dead stems to ground level in early spring (March) after new growth emerges from the roots.
-In zones 8-9 where stems survive: prune back by 1/3-1/2 in March to shape and remove dead tips.
-Do not prune in fall — the dead stems insulate the crown.
+In USDA zones 6–7, dead stems are cut to ground level in early spring (March) after new growth emerges from the roots; cutting in fall exposes the crown to winter damage.
+In USDA zones 8–9 where the stems survive winter, plants are cut back by one-third to one-half in March to shape the framework and remove dead tips.
+The species blooms on current-season wood and tolerates hard renewal pruning without loss of the following season's flowering.

 Pruning Schedule